Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Methods

-However, many newer models predominantly employ a ``decoder-only'' architecture.
-It is worthwhile to note that the original design of the Transformer proposed by Vaswani et al.~\cite{vaswani2017attention} included both an encoder and decoder block--such models are referred to as encoder-decoder models, while models lacking an encoder block are decoder-only.
-It has been observed that encoder-decoder models, like Flan-T5 or BERT, tend to perform well on tasks where the output is highly scoped by the input \cite{holtzman2020curious, chung2022scaling_flan, devlin2018bert}.
-An example of such a task is text translation, where, as of the time of writing, the best-performing models are largely encoder-decoder models~\cite{paperswithcode}.
-Because our annotation task is highly-scoped, we include Flan-T5 in our evaluation set.
+Most newer LLMs employ a ``decoder-only'' architecture, a change from the original design of the Transformer~\cite{vaswani2017attention}.
+Such models are referred to as encoder-decoder models, while models lacking an encoder block are decoder-only.
+Decoder-only models can only ``look'' at the preceding tokens to determine what should be generated next and tend to excel at creative or free-form generation ~\cite{holtzman2020curious}.
+In contrast, encoder-decoder models look at the entire input sequence to determine what should be generated.
+Encoder-decoder models, like Flan-T5 or BERT, tend to perform well on tasks where the output is highly scoped by the input \cite{holtzman2020curious, chung2022scaling_flan, devlin2018bert}.
+We included both decoder-only and encoder-decoder models in our analysis because it was unclear what advantage, if any, an encoder-decoder model might have when annotating privacy policies.

-Finally, we observe that there are a number of additional training paradigms which result in a model becoming more \textbf{aligned} to human intent.
-By alignment, we specifically refer to the concept of alignment as proposed by OpenAI: namely, a model is aligned if it produces outputs which are consistent with its human operator's desires (assuming the model is capable of producing those outputs.) ~\cite{chen2021evaluating, ouyang2022training}.
-Because alignment is a general concept relating to models outputting text consistent with human goals, we believe that more aligned models are inherently likely to perform well on this task.
-In particular, the concept of alignment led us to pick models which have been aligned under varying technical mechanisms: Instruction-Finetuning and Reinforcement Learning with Human Feedback (RLHF). \cite{ouyang2022training, wei2022finetuned} Flan-T5, Llama2, and GPT-3 are either confirmed or likely to have been trained according to these techniques.
+There exist a number of training paradigms which result in a model becoming more \textbf{aligned} to human intent.
+We specifically mean that a model is aligned if it produces outputs which are consistent with its human operator's desires (assuming the model is capable of producing those outputs)~\cite{chen2021evaluating, ouyang2022training}.
+Because alignment broadly reflects a model's ability to output text consistent with input tasks, we hypothesized that models which have undergone specific alignment training might perform better.
+We considered two alignment mechanisms: Instruction-Finetuning and Reinforcement Learning with Human Feedback (RLHF)~\cite{ouyang2022training, wei2022finetuned}.
+We included models in our analysis which are either confirmed or likely to have been trained according to these techniques.